sinistersnare/sinistersnare.github.io/content/ideas.md

 	- involves a new email content type, ship apps via email.
 - A fry cart
 	- selling french fries out of a cart!
-- Industrial production technologies also interest me.
+- Industrial production
+	- Socialism